 If a temporary hearing is requested, it is typically held within two to four weeks of the filing.
 At the temporary hearing, a judge will address such issues as possession of the children, child support, use of property, and payment of debts during the course of the divorce proceedings.

 The time between the temporary hearing and the final hearing is the “discovery” phase.
 Discovery is the process through which each side learns information from the other.

 For example, during discovery, each side may learn the other’s position concerning division of property, the existence and value of the marital estate, or custody/possession of the children or income, for the purpose of establishing child support.
 Discovery includes written discovery, such as interrogatories or requests for production, oral depositions, and the Inventory and Appraisement, which contains each parties’ position on the character and value of the marital estate.

 Once discovery is completed, the case will be set for final trial.
 Typically, trials are held in front of a judge, who decides the contested issues.
-However, in Texas, a trial before a jury is allowed in certain circumstances involving child custody and characterization and valuation of property.
+However, during divorce in Texas, a trial before a jury is allowed in certain circumstances involving child custody and characterization and valuation of property.

 Most judges prefer that the parties attend mediation in an attempt to settle their issues without the necessity of a trial.
 Mediation is a process in which a neutral third party, usually a very experienced family lawyer or former judge, facilitates negotiations between the parties to bring a resolution to the contested issues.
 Mediation is a very successful process, and most cases settle without the necessity of having a trial.

 The overall process for divorce in Texas averages approximately a year in length, although it could be as short as 60 days or as long as three or more years!